End of Life Services

 On Arrival

-When Dr. Pollock arrives at your home, he will spend a couple minutes discussing the euthanasia process and going through some necessary paperwork.
+When Dr. Pollock arrives at your home, he will spend a few minutes discussing the euthanasia process and going through some necessary paperwork.
 Essentially, this form gives Dr. Pollock permission to proceed with the euthanasia.
 Generally, people pay for the euthanasia service prior to or at the beginning of the visit so their focus can be solely on their pet when the process begins.

 Sedation